preetihemant/beautiful-jekyll/_posts/2017-10-29-iris-supervised.md

 ## About the data set
 150 data samples split into 3 species of Iris -  Iris setosa, Iris virginica and Iris versicolor.
 Each sample has four attirbutes - Sepal width, Sepal length, Petal width, Petal length.
 All the samples have classification labels and this would make this data a supervised learning exercise.

-As a first task, I will understand the data I am working on - data dimensions and data types, missing data points, anomalies.
+As a first task, I will explore the data I am working on - data dimensions and data types, missing data points, anomalies.
 As a next step, I will visualize the data to bring out any more insights and use these to determine features for the ML algorithm.

 ```python